Work & Career

 Mistake #5: You kissed a coworker

-If you happen to let happy hour blur your judgement and you end up getting cozy with an office mate, it’s important to address the incident with your boss before the office has time to make it a bigger deal than what it was.
+If you happen to let happy hour blur your judgment and you end up getting cozy with an office mate, it’s important to address the incident with your boss before the office has time to make it a bigger deal than what it was.
 “Assuming you may not be necessarily dating the person, but things started heating up, the next day at work you need to address it.
 Say something along the lines of, ‘you probably saw so and so and I kissing but it won’t happen again,’” Salemi recommends.
 In addition to having a private discussion with your employer, you should also pull aside your kissing buddy and lay down some ground rules, depending on whether you want to pursue the relationship or not.
 “Talk to the person you smooched to discuss your strategy,” she says.
 “You should still keep things under wraps and completely professional going forward, even if you do start dating.”
-Here are other little ways to be a better coworker.

 Mistake #6: You got wasted

 One tequila, two tequila, three tequila—HR’s door!
 More and more companies are adopting a casual Friday mentality, with in-office beers and mingling.
 This environment may help you connect to your coworkers and unwind after a stressful week, but it also challenges your self-control and ability to stop after you begin to feel out of control.
 “Definitely limit alcohol intake, even if everyone else is doing it.
 It’s much better to be the sober person sipping a glass of seltzer with lime and observing the flailing than have to live down bad behavior,” Salemi says.
 If you have to be taken care of by your coworkers because you drank too much?
 Or you got too rowdy and embarrassed your team lead?
 Whatever happens, it’s important to make sure you address it with tact and a sincere apology.
 These are the office etiquette rules that no one follows anymore.